-Visions of Alice in Wonderland danced in my head as I was driving back to Denver after my WeeCasa Colorado adventure around Rocky Mountain National Park.
+Visions of Alice in Wonderland danced in my head as I was driving back to Denver after my WeeCasa tiny house hotel adventure around Rocky Mountain National Park.
 I had just spent the last 2 days in an intriguing, tiny Wonderland.

 Since I’m new to Colorado, everywhere is an adventure for me!
 I love that you can see the mountains from Denver, but eventually I get bored of looking from afar and I want to get up close!
 I set out on a weekend adventure from my new home in Denver to the small town of Lyons and Rocky Mountain National Park.

 I couldn’t just fall through a rabbit hole to Lyons; first I needed wheels.

 I don’t have a car in Denver, so I rented one.
 This was the perfect opportunity to try out the new car-sharing app Turo.com.
 It’s like Airbnb for cars; I would be trying local car rental directly from another person (a stranger).
 I wanted to try it for a number of reasons, but it is also normally cheaper than a car rental company.

 Plus, I love trying new things, and since this whole trip was about utilizing normal things with a slightly different twist, renting a stranger’s car seemed an appropriate choice!

 Susan, the car owner, gave me the keys to her 2007 Subaru Outback, and off I went towards Lyons Colorado where I stayed for the night.